-Services at Riverview Psychiatric Center
+Services at Riverview Psychiatric Recovery Center

 Located in Augusta, Maine's capital, Riverview Psychiatric Center is the flagship inpatient treatment center for Maine's public mental health system.
 In operation since 2004, it is the successor institution to the now closed Augusta Mental Health Institute and the original Maine Insane Hospital.
 The latter hospital first opened its doors in 1840, and an early medical superintendent was Dr. Isaac Ray, the father of American forensic psychiatry and an incorporator of the organization that later became the American Psychiatric Association.

 We apply a full range of psychiatric, psychological, medical, dental, and rehabilitative diagnostic and therapeutic services with a vision of being a center for best practice, treatment, education, and research, for individuals with serious, persistent mental illness.
-Among the therapies applied are psychiatric diagnostic interviewing and treatment planning, comprehensive physical exams with lab and radiology studies, pharmacotherapy, individual and group psychotherapy, acute and preventive dental treatment, conscious sedation for dental procedures, treatment of primary care health problems, neurological consultation, and referral to outside consultants for specialized medical care and for ECT.
+Among the therapies applied are psychiatric diagnostic interviewing and treatment planning, comprehensive physical exams with lab and radiology studies, pharmacotherapy, individual and group psychotherapy, acute and preventive dental treatment, treatment of primary care health problems, neurological consultation, and referral to outside consultants for specialized medical care and for ECT.